EMCI Wireless Blog

 One final note on budgeting:

 On the compliance side, when it comes to video, the ONVIF standard now allows IP-based products to work within your surveillance video framework.
-This interoperability protects your existing investment and seamlessly interfaces with other key technology platforms that improve the safety and security of your hospital.
+This interoperability protects your existing investment and seamlessly interfaces with other key technology platforms that improve the safety and security of your hospital facilities.

 And if you’d like to learn how wireless communication improves physical security for hospitals, download our eBook, “Creating Safe and Secure Hospital Environments: How Wireless Communication Improves Physical Security for Hospitals (For Hospital Facilities and Security Professionals).”